sudo apt install bind9 bind9-utilsCode language: PHP (php)

 This post is not specifcally meant for setting up DNS zones as there are sufficient sites dedicated on that, however there are some things to take into account, for example making sure that secondary bind servers use secure keys to transfer zones.

-Make sure that the zone file (exmaple) contains a definition of keys /etc/bind/loaded_zones.conf on the Primary Server
+Make sure that the zone file (exmaple) contains a definition of keys /etc/bind/named.conf.local on the Primary Server

 zone "mydomain.org" in {